Towards the office spaces of the future – Sponda opened demo premises on Arkadiankatu

 The grand opening of Finland’s biggest model facility is about to begin.
 Spanning over 500 square metres, the purpose of the demo premises built in the middle of a construction site is to help businesses plan their office spaces more comprehensively and with a view to the future.

 Demo premises help businesses build a brain-friendly working environment.

-“We want to help our customers understand what kind of working environment the modern brainworker needs to be content, motivated and as productive as possible,” says Sponda’s Asset Manager Harri Autio while greeting guests.
+“We want to help our customers understand what kind of working environment the modern brainworker needs to be content, motivated and as productive as possible,” says Sponda’s Director of Sales Harri Autio while greeting guests.

 The premises challenge you to think outside the box